jgerstmayr/EXUDYN/README.rst

 +  measuring the current position of \ ``NodePoint2D``\  gives a 3D vector
 +  when attaching a \ ``MarkerNodePosition``\  and a \ ``LoadForceVector``\ , the force will be still a 3D vector

 Furthermore, the local position in 2D objects is provided by a 3D vector.
 Usually, the dimensionality is given in the reference manual.
-User errors in the dimensionality will be usually detected either by the python interface (i.e., at the time the item is created) or by the system-preprocessor
+User errors in the dimensionality will be usually detected either by the Python interface (i.e., at the time the item is created) or by the system-preprocessor

 ---------------------------------------------------